Which place is cheaper, Hamburg or Bern?

 Hamburg is a very walkable city.
 Most tourist areas can easily be explored on foot.

 Visitors can find plenty of fun things to do in both Bern and Hamburg.
 You can spend similar amounts of time exploring each one.
+However, 1-3 days is a good amount of time to spend in either destination.

 In Bern, you'll find nightlife and food.
 Most visitors spend time around the old town while in the area.
 This city offers something for everyone.
 This would be the perfect place to spend one day, as it has just the right amount of activities.